boukx/guide/index.markdown

 - I feel bad putting **Masque** in this category because I'm sure some people will miss it but its such a simple quality of life improvement.
 Classic icons are inconsistent and have different borders on them.
 Masque with its default Classic skin fixes this; **BlizzBuffsFacade** applies the fix to your buffs as well.
 You can get fun and skin your icons all weird if you want but just installing these 2 addons cleans up your UI with 0 effort.
 - **Leatrix Maps** is great.
 I use it so my map isn't fullscreen and so I can see unexplored areas that I'd otherwise be checking a wiki page for from time to time.
 - **eAlign** shows a grid on your screen for aligning UI elements when you type /align.
-- **MoveAnything** lets you move and scale anything.
+- **MoveAnything** lets you move, scale, and/or hide all UI elements.
 Its buggy and out of date but its really nice for minor tweaks.